vanling/docs/configuration/flows/triggers.md

 # Triggers

-> A Trigger defines the event that starts your Flow.
+> A trigger defines the event that starts your flow.
 This could be from an internal or external activity, such as
-> changes to data, logins, errors, incoming webhooks, cron jobs, operations from other Flows, or even the click of a
+> changes to data, logins, errors, incoming webhooks, cron jobs, operations from other flows, or even the click of a
 > button within the Data Studio.

 :::tip Before You Begin